|Type of record:||Building|

 Compiled by E. Rose (NLA), 13 November 1995.

 (S2) includes a description of the building and of the materials used.
 The foundation stone was laid on the 2nd September 1858 by Rev. W. Woods.
-The chapel design is closely similar to the Baptist chapel in Diss (NHER 45677).
+The chapel design is similar to the Baptist Chapel in Diss (NHER 45677).

 See (S2) for more details.